 Ten to fifteen percent of physicians suffer from a substance abuse disorder at some point during their life.
-This closely mirrors the rate among the general public.
-However, for physicians, substance abuse tremendously impacts their career, as it impairs their ability to practice with reasonable skill and safety.
+This rate closely mirrors that of the general public.
+However, for physicians, substance abuse has more serious consequences, as it impacts their career by affecting their ability to practice with reasonable skill and safety.

-In most instances, a minor substance abuse issue, such as marijuana use, do not actually impair their ability to practice.
+In most instances, a minor substance abuse issue, such as marijuana or alcohol use, does not actually impair your ability to practice.
 Nonetheless, if you become the subject of an investigation or complaint for an alleged substance abuse problem or positive drug test, you will almost certainly be referred to the Professionals Resource Network (PRN).

-PRN has great benefits for practitioners who are in need of help.
+PRN has great benefits for practitioners who need help.
 However, most physicians are not impaired as a result of alcohol or drug use.
-Nonetheless, physicians are frequently told by hospitals, adminstrators, and PRN officials that entry into the program is the only way to continue practicing.
+Still, they are frequently told by hospitals, administrators, and PRN officials that entry into the program is the only way to continue practicing.

 Criminal Arrests and Convictions